 What Is Adaptive Learning and How Does It Work?

-Adaptive learning tailors educational experiences to each student's abilities and performance.
+Adaptive learning tailors educational lessons to each student's abilities and performance.
 By utilizing artificial intelligence and machine learning, adaptive learning technologies modify learning paths in real-time, catering to individual needs.
 Through data analytics, these systems assess strengths, weaknesses, and preferences, allowing for optimized content delivery and higher engagement.

 Key Features of Adaptive Learning: